Title: Army Private and Navy Seaman, Civil War; iron worker

 Plot Location: Section E, Range 2, Lot 1

-If a contest were held to determine the most unique gravestone at Mount Moriah, this would most likely win.
+If a contest was held to determine the most unique gravestone at Mount Moriah, this one would certainly be the winner.
 The marker is shaped like the Union ironclad USS Monitor on a slab that was cut to resemble ocean waves.
 William and several members of his family are listed on the slab next to this stone.

 He and his parents, Jonathan and Sarah, and four siblings were born in Delaware, moving to Philadelphia around 1853.
 There were six children in 1855 and all were baptized at St. Paul’s Episcopal Church that year.
 Two more were added to the family by 1860.

 Reports in the spring of 1863 that Confederate General Robert E. Lee might be planning to lead his troops across the Mason-Dixon line into Yankee territory spread throughout Pennsylvania.
 The governor was so alarmed he called for volunteers to form emergency militias to defend their state.
 William, age 16, signed up on June 30 for Company G of the 44th Pennsylvania Militia.
 The unit was formed too late to see any action, since the battle at Gettysburg was over July 3, but he wanted to do more.
 The company was disbanded on August 27, so William joined the Navy on September 8, 1863.